stanfordnlp/stanza/_pages/getting_started.md

 You will find this useful when you have a large number of documents to process, but you would prefer Stanza to respect document boundaries.
 Especially with a GPU available, this will allow Stanza to process documents in parallel and will be significantly more efficient than processing your documents one by one.

 The same usage pattern also applies to other Pipeline use cases, e.g., partially annotated documents (that are already in `stanza.Document` objects), pretokenized text (should be assigned to the `text` argument similarly to the raw text example above), etc.

+As a side note, text segments separated by two line breaks (\n\n) will be split into pieces by Stanza and processed in parallel.

 Coming in v1.5
 {: .label .label-green }